GonyRosenman/MetricfMRI/README.md

   * Original version available at (https://openneuro.org/datasets/ds000030/versions/00016)
   * can be preprocessed according to similar hyperparameters available at the preprocess directory.

-* ayam (the CPS dataset mentioned in our paper, cannot be published)
+* stress-no stress (the CPS dataset mentioned in our paper, cannot be published)
   * due to medical privacy of subjects - cannot be published.

 ## Training